 For those who follow a vegetarian or vegan diet

-For people seeking to control their blood sugar levels, such as diabetics
+For people who seek control over their levels of sugar in blood, such as diabetics

-Soy protein is present in all soy products such as tofu, soy milk and soy yoghurt.
-It is also available in powder form and can be mixed with water or milk to be taken in the form of a shake.
-Soy foods can be used as an appetiser, as a food supplement or even as seasoning for cooking.
+Soy protein is present in all soy products such as tofu, soy milk, and soy yogurt.
+It is also available in powder and it can be mixed with water or milk to be consumed in a shake.
+Soy foods can be used as an appetizer, as a food supplement, or even as seasoning.

-Everyone should consume a suitable amount of amino acids, whether of animal or vegetable origin.
-Protein deficiency can cause a lack of lustre and luminosity to skin, sagging, fatigue, lack of concentration, muscle weakness, and even hair loss.
+Everyone should consume a proper amount of amino acids, whether of animal or vegetable origin.
+A protein deficiency can cause a lack of lustre and luminosity to skin, sagging, fatigue, lack of concentration, muscle weakness, and even hair loss.

-For that reason it is important to consume enough protein when following a weight control diet, while doing exercise and when you are a vegetarian or vegan.
-In addition, those consuming more protein and fewer fats and carbohydrates, can lose weight more easily and stay slim.
+For that reason it is important to consume enough protein when following a weight control diet, when doing exercise, and if you follow a vegetarian or vegan diet.
+In addition, those who consume more protein and less fats and carbohydrates, can lose weight more easily and stay slim.

-Soy protein is present in all soy products and is available in tablet form, ready-made drinks or instant powder in different flavours.
-Powders can easily be mixed with soya milk, skimmed milk or water.
+Soy protein is present in all soy products and it is available in tablets, ready-to-drink beverages, or instant powder in different flavours.
+Powders can be easily mixed with soy milk, skimmed milk, or water.

-Does soy protein have side effects or interactions?
+Does Soy Protein have any side effects or interactions?

-The results of tests conducted on more than 50 independent clinical studies have shown that the recommended dosage for adults should be 25 grammes per day.
+The results of tests conducted on more than fifty independent clinical studies have shown that the recommended intake for adults should be 25 grams daily.
 This dose is completely safe and has no side effects.

-Soy protein contains isoflavones-phytonutrients, which taken in moderation protect the cells and prevent the occurrence of cancer.
-Due to the similar effect of hormones on pregnant women, you should first consult with your doctor before taking it if you are in this situation.
+Soy protein has phytonutrients-isoflavones which, if consumed with moderation, protect the cells and prevent the development of cancer.
+Due to the similar effect of hormones on pregnant women, you should first consult your doctor before using it.

-Nutritionists highlight the benefits of soy on the digestion of protein, as well as its beneficial effects on decreasing lipids in blood.
+Nutritionists highlight the benefits of soy protein on digestion, as well as its beneficial effects on reducing the amount of lipids in the blood.